MichelleChen711/health-damage-speed/README.md

 10. Play :)

 Notes: each of the 3 missiles a player can shoot has its own 2 second cool down, music played when game over is our original composition made using pyAudio (the file is included), missiles and collisions have sound effects.

+#Credit
+Contribution for the project has been equally split despite the number of lines committed.
+(We worked side-by-side throughout the entire project)